-For details about configuring VM-ID, see the Marvell QLogic Fibre Channel and Converged Network Adapters for VMware ESXi 6.x, 7.x, and 8.x User's Guide (SN0154529-00).
+For details about configuring VM-ID, see the Marvell QLogic Fibre Channel and Converged Network Adapters for VMware ESXi 7.0, and 8.0 User's Guide (SN0154529-00).

 Universal SAN Congestion Mitigation (USCM)

 Universal SAN congestion mitigation (USCM) is supported on the QLE2770, QLE2772, and QLE2774 adapters.
 See "Prerequisites" on page 57 for more information.